-MA — WCRATING files are sent to CDX for carriers that have chosen delivery via CDX from Tuesday–Saturday at 10:00 AM.
+MA — WCRATING files are sent to CDX for carriers that have chosen delivery via CDX from Monday through Friday.

 MI — WCRATING files are sent to CDX on Monday–Friday at 2:00 AM.

-MN — WCRATING files are sent each weekday morning, except for holidays.
+MN — WCRATING files are sent each weekday evening, except for holidays.

 NY — WCRATING files are sent to CDX Monday-Friday.

-CDX only supports secure File Transfer Protocols (SFTP or FTPS) when sending or receiving files.
-The use of SFTP/SSH is the preferred method.
+CDX only supports secure File Transfer Protocol (SFTP) when sending or receiving files.

 NAME—PEEPWhat fields need to be completed for a Named Insured?